 • Flour.
 A small amount of flour acts as a thickening agent in the filling.

 • Vanilla.
-A must for a boost of flavor!
+One teaspoon vanilla extract is a must for a boost of flavor!

 • Lemon extract.
 Sounds a little strange for a fall-flavored pie, but a small amount actually enhances the flavors of the sweet potato.